OpenDataServices/os4d/docs/standard/documentation/patterns.md

 #### Problem

+It is important to be able to see what the standard documentation used to look like:
+* To audit changes where [version control or changelogs](pattern-version-control-changelog) are too confusing or not sufficient.
+* To revert to a known good copy of the standard documentation, if something has gone wrong since.

+In order to do this we need to be able to reproduce the same HTML (and other format) outputs for any given commit of the standard.

-Using [version control](pattern-version-control-changelog) for the standard schema and documentation provides a full version history of changes.
-However, the build process for documentation may rely on external scripts and resources that may change independently of the standard's revision process.
+[Version control](pattern-version-control-changelog) provides a basis to do this, with a full history of commits to the standard and docs.
+However, the build process for the documentation may rely on external scripts and resources that may change independently of the standard's revision process.

-It is important to be able to reproduce the same HTML (and other format) outputs for any given commit of the standard.

 #### Solution

+The solution is to ensure that all external scripts and resources are pulled in at a specific version.

 #### Method

-The following steps can help improve the reproducibility of builds:

-* Commit files that are pulled from non-versioned platforms - e.g. commit all .po files instead of fetching them from Transifex during the build.
+Some specific examples of how we pull in specific versions:

 * Pin Python dependencies to a specific version
 * When pulling in other git repositories, ask for a specific commit or tag
+* Commit files that are pulled from non-versioned platforms - e.g. commit all .po files instead of fetching them from Transifex during the build.
 * Always build from a clean repository checkout to ensure that you haven’t got any extra files, or uncommitted changes.
 (Travis and readthedocs do this by default).

 Note that in some cases, reproducibility requirements might be relaxed.
 For example, a standard may be configured to always build with the latest version of an external theme, and so this would not be pinned.